KyoriPowered/adventure-docs/source/minimessage.rst

     List<Template> templates = List.of(Template.of("name", "TEST"), Template.of("name2", "TEST"));
     MiniMessage.get().parse("<gray>Hello <name> and <name2>", Template.of("name", "TEST"));

-These are pretty powerful and allow you to take components you got from elsewhere (for example an itemstack or a placeholder api) and include them in your messages easily.
+These are pretty powerful and allow you to take components you got from elsewhere (for example an itemstack or a placeholder API) and include them in your messages easily.

 Placeholder resolver
 --------------------